Chuks200/An-Msc-Project-on-Environmetal-Management-and-Sustainability-/README.md

 ![image](https://github.com/Chuks200/An-Msc-Project-on-Environmetal-Management-and-Sustainability-/assets/150162291/b2e52bcc-fd20-45ad-99c8-3d166116e622)

-### This Python code performs a one-way ANOVA analysis and creates visualizations of the data using a data table, box plot, and histogram.
+### This Python code performs a one way ANOVA analysis and creates visualizations of the data using a data table box plot and histogram.

 ![image](https://github.com/Chuks200/An-Msc-Project-on-Environmetal-Management-and-Sustainability-/assets/150162291/796a61f9-a096-4993-8e4c-820ba9680206)